Reviewing Baytex Energy (BTEGF) & Its Competitors

 |2.26

-Baytex Energy presently has a consensus price target of $8.42, suggesting a potential upside of 58.21%.
-As a group, “Drilling oil & gas wells” companies have a potential upside of 21.65%.
-Given Baytex Energy’s stronger consensus rating and higher possible upside, equities analysts plainly believe Baytex Energy is more favorable than its competitors.
+Baytex Energy presently has a consensus price target of $8.42, indicating a potential upside of 62.17%.
+As a group, “Drilling oil & gas wells” companies have a potential upside of 27.56%.
+Given Baytex Energy’s stronger consensus rating and higher probable upside, equities research analysts plainly believe Baytex Energy is more favorable than its competitors.

 Profitability